Dark2343/DevEye/README.md

 - Focuses only on **actual technical issues** (logic, runtime, misuse, broken patterns).
 - Supports multiple languages (JS/TS, React, Node.js, Python, C++, Java, etc.).

+## Workflow
+1. User uploads a code file **OR** Enters their code in the editor.
+2. Frontend extracts the code text.
+3. The package is sent to the backend
+4. The code is sent to DevEye with a custom specific prompt.
+5. DevEye responds with structured JSON which gets sent back to the frontend.
+6. The result is displayed in the review results tab according to its severity level.

 ## Output Format
 ```json
 {